 C. Morris Davis practiced law with McGinnis Lochridge for 39 years, seven as managing partner.
-During that time Morris was listed in Best Lawyers© from 1987 - 2005 in the fields of Corporate, Mergers & Acquisitions, and Securities Law as well as in 2006 for Corporate Law.
+During that time Morris was listed in Best Lawyers© (1987-2005) in the fields of Corporate, Mergers & Acquisitions, and Securities Law as well as in Corporate Law (2006).
 He then served Temple-Inland as General Counsel from 2006 until its acquisition by International Paper in 2012, after which he returned to McGinnis Lochridge.

 During his tenure at Temple-Inland, Morris initially oversaw all legal aspects of the Fortune 500 company, which was engaged in three separate lines of business, including building products and corrugated packaging operations.